Briefpoint

 Step 7: Internal Notification

-Once a new client is successfully onboarded, relevant legal teams are automatically notified through the firm’s internal communication system.
-This ensures that everyone involved is up-to-date and ready to start working on the case.
+Once a new client is successfully onboarded, relevant in-house teams are automatically notified through the firm’s internal communication system.
+This ensures that everyone involved is up to date and ready to start working on the case.

 2. Client Communications